oernster/starrynight-mainsail-theme/README.md

 # starrynight-mainsail-theme
-Theme for MainSail UI for use with klipper (3D printing) with starry backgrounds and nice colours
+Theme for a Voron 0.1 MainSail UI for use with klipper (3D printing) with starry/moon backgrounds and nice colours

 Screenshots of the theme can be found in Screenshots.